-1998: The Department of Public Works begins leading a process for a "people-friendly makeover" of Civic Center Plaza.
-The public is engaged with the help of Olin Partnership to help guide the process for the "historic, spacious and underused" plaza.
 Public outreach events were held, but nothing came of the effort.

 Landscape Architect Laurie Olin was quoted as saying that the plaza is "too loose, vapid and open."
-197
+202

 1998: 136 olive trees are removed from Civic Center Plaza to make room for events and prevent damage by the trees' roots to the below grade parking garage.
 The olive trees were originally planted in 1961 as part of Douglas Baylis' redesign of the Plaza.
 According to Jorge Alfaro of the Department of Public Works, "The idea is to make more and better use of the plaza..."